danfuzz/samizdat/doc/language-guide/a03-tree-grammar-1.md

 ## Layer 0 Rules
 ##
 ## This section consists of the definitions required to implement Layer 0,
 ## with comments indicating the "hooks" for higher layers.
+Subsections are
+## used here to separate three related sets of rules (and hopefully make the
+## grammar easier to follow).
 ##

 ## Forward declarations required for layer 2.
 These are all add-ons to